We Are Guitar

 Step 1: Play along

-Use the videos and scores below to learn one part of "Cancion".
+Use the videos and scores below to learn one part of "Greensleeves".
 Students, please pick a part that corresponds to a level you have already covered in the Lead Guitar Method Books.
 Use the tutorial videos below for help learning your part, and then practice your part at tempo with the play-along videos.

 Once you have your part practiced up to tempo, continue to Step 2.